wolfamit/stackoverflow-clone/README.md

 8. maybe a {location,impression,viewed profile} the frontend of current users details 16/2
 5. filter abusive work 17/2
 6. follow Users and add them to your friends List

-pending:-
-1. manage deleting a comment
-2. make UI for who commented
-3. Edit a comment
-4. make UI for video posting
+7. make UI for video posting

+pending:

+1. none

 # Integrate a chatbot feature where users can ask their questions directly to the chatbot.
 It should answer all programing related questions